GrottoPress/shield/README.md

    end
    ```

-   `Shield::LogUserOut` deletes session and cookie values related to the login, and updates the relevant columns in the database to mark the login as inactive.
+   `Shield::LogUserOut` deletes session values related to the login, and updates the relevant columns in the database to mark the login as inactive.

 1. Set up actions: